jlasquetyreyes/atlas-assistant/README.md

-# Atlas
+# Atlas Assistant

-AI-powered document management system with RAG (Retrieval-Augmented Generation) capabilities and change tracking for Notion documents.
+AI-powered document assistant with RAG (Retrieval-Augmented Generation) capabilities and change tracking for Notion documents.

+The web app is here: https://atlas-prototype-f89b0.web.app

+The demonstration video is here:

+The explanation video is here:

 The sample Notion document is here: https://www.notion.so/Jeremiah-Atlas-Edit-Weekly-Proposal-for-Agent-Launch-Week-of-2025-03-10-231aacd47a478086b616ca880113c6a6

 ## 🏗️ Architecture